 Now you know what ad sizes are available, which ones should you use for your campaign?
 Like we mentioned earlier, there is a clear selection of ads that publishers prefer and use the most.
 These 4 ad sizes that we covered in the first section are by far the most popular, meaning they have the most ad inventory and the best click-through rate.

-If you want to make the most money from your AdWords campaign then we suggest creating a selection of the most common ad sizes below:
+If you want to make the most money from your Google Ads campaign then we suggest creating a selection of the most common ad sizes below:

 To reduce your cost per click and increase your return on investment, you need protection.
-PPC Protect are the industry leaders in click fraud detection and prevention.
-If you want to protect your ads from fraudulent clicks, then try out free 30-day trial today to see how much you can save.
+PPC Protect is the industry leader in click fraud detection and prevention.
+If you want to protect your ads from fraudulent clicks, then try out free 14-day trial today to see how much you can save.